kamailio/kamailio-wiki/docs/cookbooks/devel/core.md

 ### ipv6_hex_style

-Can be set to "a", "A" or "c" to specify if locally computed string representation of IPv6 addresses should be expanded lowercase, expanded uppercase or compacted lowercase hexa digits.
+Can be set to `a`, `A` or `c` to specify if locally computed string representation of IPv6 addresses should be expanded lowercase, expanded uppercase or compacted lowercase hexa digits.

-Default is "c" (compacted lower hexa digits, conforming better with RFC 5952).
+Default is `c` (compacted lower hexa digits, conforming better with RFC 5952).

-"A" is preserving the behaviour before this global parameter was introduced, while "a" enables the ability to follow some of the recommendations of RFC 5952, section 4.3.
+`A` is preserving the behaviour before this global parameter was introduced, while `a` enables the ability to follow some of the recommendations of RFC 5952, section 4.3.

 Example of usage: